 Oh, also, don’t worry.
 You can use Python for object-oriented programming as well.

 What can you do with Python?

-Now that some of the technical information is out of the way, let’s talk about what you can actually do with Python programming.
+Now that some of the technical information is out of the way in terms of what is Python programming, let’s talk about what you can actually do with Python programming.
 As mentioned above, Python is a general-purpose programming language, so the only real limit is your own imagination.
 However, we’ve broken down some of the main areas below to understand just a little bit of the full scope and power at your fingertips.

-One area that interests many people when they first learn about Python is automation.
+One area that interests many people when they first learn about Python is automation (and how many people actually answer what is Python programming).
 We all have those tedious tasks in our life we just don’t want to do – like editing files with the same information, backing up specific files more frequently than others, etc. With Python code, people have found it easy to create small scripts and programs that do these tasks for us.
 Need to add a watermark to 100s of images?
 Automate it!
 Need to delete files in a folder on a regular basis?
 Automate it!

 Beyond this, data science also includes things like web scraping, as Python has the ability to go through numerous webpages and pull specific data from them.
 This is not to mention its applications for databases that are full of data for Python code to take advantage of and automatically use for actionable, data-driven tasks.
 Overall, when combined with automation, Python makes dealing with data a breeze!

 More popular that every before, what is Python programming can often be considered what is now powering the current AI trend.